FAQ

 Shiloh Shepherds are purebred and descend from 20 individuals in the 1990s.

-In fact, they’re so purebred that the breed is in a genetic bottleneck and needs to utilize outside bloodlines to lower COIs (Coefficient of Inbreeding)!
+In fact, there’s a genetic bottleneck and needs to utilize outside bloodlines to lower COIs (Coefficient of Inbreeding)!

 See breed history.